marwahaha/bay/publications.md

 All my papers can be found on [DBLP](https://dblp.org/pid/299/8207.html), [Semantic Scholar](https://www.semanticscholar.org/author/Juspreet-Singh-Sandhu/2052821753) or [Google Scholar](https://scholar.google.com/citations?user=2G4gViMAAAAJ).
 <br/>

-I currently work very closely with the evergreen [Jonathan Shi](https://jshi.science/) on obstructing large families of algorithms (such as low-degree polynomials, local quantum algorithms and diffusion dynamics) in the presence of ultrametric-style OGPs, and in designing unifying Sum-of-Squares algorithms for optimizing mean-field spin glasses and Max-CSPs under fRSB.
-Much of the motivation for our work is to develop a unified theory of typical-instance complexity for combinatorial optimization and understand its ramifications on quantum advantage.
+I work very closely with [Jonathan Shi](https://jshi.science/) on obstructing algorithms (such as low-degree polynomials (LDPs), local quantum algorithms and diffusion dynamics) in the presence of ultrametric OGPs, and designing unifying sum-of-squares (SoS) algorithms for optimizing spin glasses and Max-CSPs under fRSB.
+The motivation for our work is to develop a unified theory of typical-instance complexity for optimization and understand its ramifications on quantum advantage, the small-set expansion hypothesis/unique-games conjectures and a possible SoS-ficiation of the proof of the Parisi formula.